What are Home Equity Loan Rates, Fees, and Eligibility Criteria to Look for in a Lender

-We’ve put together information on the three main areas where you can start comparing lenders: loan rates, fees and your eligibility.
+We’ve put together information on the three main areas where you can start comparing lenders: home equity loan rates, home equity loan fees and your eligibility.
 At the very least, you should be comfortable with these three areas before deciding on a loan.

 First, compare the rates of potential home equity loan options.
 You can get a home equity loan with either a fixed interest rate or a variable cap interest rate.
-Discover Home Loans has rates starting at 3.99%*.
+Discover Home Loans has low, fixed rates.
+See the current rates here.